 Complete elimination of the civil FRA backlog, and the opening of forensic civil conversion beds would allow for greater numbers of civil patients to discharge to community placements as those placements become available, and in turn this would allow for greater throughput of both civil and forensic patients at the state hospitals.
-Recent growth in the numbers of civil conversion cases and subsequent lack of bed availability for conversion cases as well as for forensic cases has significantly contributed to the overall deteriorated performance in the 14-to-21-day admissions target for civil conversions.
+Recent growth in the numbers of civil conversion cases and subsequent lack of bed availability has significantly contributed to the overall deteriorated performance in the 14-to-21-day admissions target for civil conversions.
 Improved performance on this target will be substantially aided by staff eliminating the remaining backlog of forensic risk assessments at ESH.

-During Q1 2023, a significant drop in inpatient civil conversion orders was observed.
-Several factors likely contributed to this including: seasonal reduction in competency evaluation and restoration orders leading to fewer non-restorable clients; and decreased systemwide waiting times leading to fewer civil conversion orders being issued.
+During Q2 2023, a moderate statewide increase in inpatient civil conversion orders was observed.
+A likely factor that contributed to this increase would be a small rebound effect in total competency services demand following seasonal reduction in competency evaluation and restoration orders, which led to fewer non-restorable clients.